lsst-sqre/sqr-079/index.rst

 All interactions with 1Password will be done through a 1Password Connect server.
 Each deployment will have its own 1Password vault and corresponding 1Password Connect server, containing only the secrets for that deployment.
 See :ref:`onepassword` for more details.

-If 1Password is not in use, static secrets will be read from a local file.
+If 1Password is not in use, static secrets may be read from a local file.
 See :ref:`static-secrets-file` for more details.
+Alternately, the static secrets can be maintained directly in Vault, either natively or copied by a human or other non-Phalanx machinery from another source.

 The existing shell-based Phalanx installer will be replaced with a new installer written in Python.
 It will support creating the bootstrap secret for vault-secrets-operator, either by requiring it as a parameter or retrieving it from a 1Password Connect server.